zacanger/junk/docs/features.md

 emulation capabilities.
 To get a list with supported control sequences take a look at [Alacritty's escape sequence support](./escape_support.md).

-## Vi Mode

-The vi mode allows moving around Alacritty's viewport and scrollback using the keyboard.
-It also serves as a jump-off point for other features like search and opening URLs with the keyboard.
-By default you can launch it using
-<kbd>Ctrl</kbd> <kbd>Shift</kbd> <kbd>Space</kbd>.

 ### Motion

 The cursor motions are setup by default to mimic vi, however they are fully